DIGITAL SUMMIT | AI in HR 2026 | From people insight to business impact || SAVE YOUR SEAT

 Turn feedback into clear priorities

 It is one thing to collect feedback.
 It is another thing to translate it into a short list of themes you can actually act on.
-Strong platforms help you organize responses, compare segments, and highlight what matters most.
+Strong platforms help you organise responses, compare segments, and highlight what matters most.
 With Eletive, you can pair survey results with action plans and recommendations so insights do not die in a report.

 Reach frontline and distributed teams